-We now present a method for determining the line parameters and the propagation constant when the medium between the conductors is inhomogeneous in the transverse directions.
+If the material between the conductors is inhomogeneous in the transverse directions we need to modify the method above.
+We present an approximate method for determining the line parameters and the propagation constant.
 A more accurate method is given in Chapter 5.
 The two methods are compared and it is seen that the approximate method is sufficiently accurate for most applications.

 It is assumed that the medium between the wires has an xy-dependent conductivity and permittivity.
 Such transmission lines are quite common in microwave circuits where microstrips on substrates are used.
-The waves are referred to as quasi TEM-waves since they have non-zero, but small, z-components of the electric and magnetic fields.
-We first neglect the z-components and introduce a potential $\psi(x, y)$ for the electric field as $\boldsymbol{E}(x, y, z) = -\nabla_T \psi(\boldsymbol{\rho}) e^{-\gamma z}$.
+The waves are referred to as quasi TEM-waves since there are small z-components of the electric and magnetic fields.
+In the method in this chapter we first neglect the z-components.
+We may then introduce a potential $\psi(x, y)$ for the electric field as $\mathbf{E}(x, y, z) = -\nabla_T \psi(\mathbf{\rho}) e^{-\gamma z}$.
 The potential satisfies the equation